Fast Variational Block-Sparse Bayesian Learning: Application Example: DOA Estimation

-We evaluate three different cases. (i) no correlation $\beta=0$, (ii) medium correlation $\beta=0.5$ and (iii) strong correlation $\beta=0.95$.
-For the proposed algorithm we set $\bm{B}_i=\bm{\Sigma}_{\text{s}}^{-1}$ $\forall$ $i$ to exploit this information.
-The correlation between the source amplitudes provides additional statistical information which can be used to separate true sources from the additive white noise.
-Therefore, the probability of false alarms gets smaller with increasing correlation $\beta$.
-To achieve an (approximately) constant false alarm rate for our algorithm, we parameterize the scaled Jeffrey's prior with $c_i=2$ for the case of no correlation (i) and medium correlation (ii), and use $c_i=1.5$ for high correlation (iii), based on preliminary simulations.
-For the DOA-SBL algorithm, we calculate the \gls{ospa} based on all blocks with a component \gls{snr} $\geq 2\,\text{dB}$, based on the same preliminary simulations.
-The performance of the DOA-SBL algorithm is approximately the same in all three cases, since it can not exploit the additional information resulting from the correlation of the source amplitudes.
-Thus, we plot the performance of the DOA-SBL only for case (i).
-Figure \ref{fig:DOA:SNR} depicts the \gls{ospa} of both algorithms as a function of the $\text{SNR}_{\text{A}}$.
-For $\text{SNR}_{\text{A}} < 0\,\text{dB}$ and $\text{SNR}_{\text{A}} > 10\,\text{dB}$, the estimation either fails due to the high noise level or is trivial.
-Thus the performance of both algorithms is approximately the same in these regions.
-In the transition region $0\,\text{dB} \leq \text{SNR}_{\text{A}} \leq 10\,\text{dB}$, the proposed algorithm achieves a smaller \gls{ospa} than the DOA-SBL algorithm for all three cases.
-With increasing correlation, the performance of the proposed algorithm improves.
-For the case of high correlation (iii), the performance of the proposed algorithm is practically the same as the performance of the oracle DOA-SBL algorithm which is given the true number of sources $L$.
-We refer the reader to \cite{zhang2011STSP:bSBL} for a more in-depth investigation and discussion of the effects of the intra-block correlation $\bm{B}_i$ as well as for suggestions on how to estimate this matrix efficiently without introducing too many additional parameters.
+Next, we simulate a system with an array consisting of $N=100$ antennas from which $d=10$ measurements are obtained.
+We simulate three sources at the same \glspl{doa} as in the previous experiment.
+To investigate the effect of intra-block correlation, the source amplitudes are generated by first-order \gls{ar} processes, i.e., for $i=1,\ldots,K$ $s_i[t] = \xi_i[t] + \beta s_i[t-1]$, $t=1,\ldots,d$, where all random variables $\xi_i[t]$ are independent, identically distributed, complex, Gaussian with zero mean and unit variance.
+The coefficient $\beta\in \mathbb{C}$ : $|\beta| < 1$ sets the temporal correlation of the \gls{ar} processes.
+The amplitudes of all sources have the same covariance matrix $\bm{\Sigma}_{\text{s}}$ equal to the Toeplitz matrix The temporal correlation of the sources provides additional statistical information that can be exploited to separate true sources from additive white noise.
+We evaluate three different cases: (i) no correlation $\beta=0$, (ii) medium correlation $\beta=0.5$ and (iii) strong correlation $\beta=0.95$.
+For the \gls{fbsbl} algorithm we set $\bm{D}=\bm{\Sigma}_{\text{s}}^{-1}$ to exploit this information.
+We use again the hyperprior density $p(\gamma)=\gamma^{c-1}$ given in Row~iv of Table~\ref{tab:update-equations}.
+To achieve an (approximately) constant rate of erroneously classifying active blocks as non-active, we use \gls{fbsbl}-iv($c=2$) in the case of no correlation (i) and medium correlation (ii), and use \gls{fbsbl}-iv($c=1.5$) in the high correlation case (iii), based on preliminary simulations.
+For the DOA-SBL algorithm, we calculate the \gls{ospa} based on all blocks with an estimated component \gls{snr} $\geq 2\,\text{dB}$, based on the same preliminary simulations.
+The performance of the DOA-SBL algorithm is approximately the same in all three cases, since it is unable to exploit the information about the sources' temporal correlation.
+Thus, we plot the performance of the DOA-SBL algorithm only for case (i).
+Figure \ref{fig:DOA:SNR} depicts the \gls{ospa} of both algorithms versus the $\text{SNR}_{\text{A}}$.
+For $\text{SNR}_{\text{A}} < 0\,\text{dB}$ and $\text{SNR}_{\text{A}} > 10\,\text{dB}$, the estimation either fails due to the high noise level or the points of the \gls{doa}-grid corresponding to the active sources are recovered with high probability by both algorithms.
+Thus, their performance is approximately the same in these regions.
+In the transition region $0\,\text{dB} \leq \text{SNR}_{\text{A}} \leq 10\,\text{dB}$, all variants of the \gls{fbsbl} algorithm achieve a smaller \gls{ospa} than the DOA-SBL algorithm in all three cases.
+With increasing correlation $\beta$, the performance of the \gls{fbsbl} algorithm improves.
+For the case of high correlation (iii), the performance of the \gls{fbsbl}-iv($c=1.5$) algorithm is practically the same as the performance of the oracle DOA-SBL algorithm which is given the true number of sources $L$.
+We refer the reader to \cite{zhang2011STSP:bSBL} for a more in-depth investigation and discussion of the effects of the intra-block correlation $\bm{D}$ as well as for suggestions on how to estimate this matrix efficiently without introducing too many additional parameters.